GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

      ![uma-cg-tutorial-9.png](../img/uma-cg-tutorial-9.png)

-1. Here AS ask user to enter some extra information to authorize a user.
-AS will first ask user to enter value for `Country`.
-Enter `US` in country.
+1. Here AS ask the user to enter some extra information to authorize a user.
+AS will first ask the user to enter a value for `Country`.
+Enter `US` in a country.

      ![uma-cg-tutorial-10.png](../img/uma-cg-tutorial-11.png)

-1. After submitting Country claim, AS will user to enter value for `City`.
-Enter `NY` in city.
+1. After submitting a Country claim, AS will ask the user to enter a value for `City`.
+Enter `NY` in the city.

      ![uma-cg-tutorial-11.png](../img/uma-cg-tutorial-12.png)

-1. After redirect, demo app gets ticket from url and get new RPT Token.
+1. After the redirect, the demo app gets the ticket from url and get a new RPT Token.

      ![uma-cg-tutorial-6.png](../img/uma-cg-tutorial-6.png)